jaycetde/is-validation/README.md

 changing and much of the library is untested.

-This library provides a convienient way of validating and converting input while providing easy to read and informative error messages if it fails.
+This library provides a convienient way of validating and converting input while providing easy to read and informative error messages.

 ## Examples